Liz-cloud/Automotive-Cybersecurity-Risk-driven-Testing-Requirements/ECU2/README.md

 ### Receiver ECU:

 #### Instructions to run  code:
-    1. Bring Up the CAN Interface:
-        - Set can0 interface speed to 500 Kbps:
-            sudo ip link set can0 up type can bitrate 500000 sample-point 0.875

-        - Set to can0 to “steady” state: sudo ip link set can0 up

-    2. To bring down interface :
-        sudo ip link set can0 down

-    3. Check status of can
-        sudo ip link

-    4. Run python file BCM
-        python3 BCM.py
+- Receiver/Listerner ECU
+- Contains Python script for Body Control Module (BCM) ECU to simulate sensors based on received CAN messages
+- Received messages from the Belt, Door and Headlight Control Modules
+- Associated response log files for sessions

-    Observe output sensors' behaviour and red log files of error diagnostics
+#### Observe output sensors' behaviour and red log files of error diagnostics